List of awards and nominations received by True Detective: British Academy Television Awards

-The British Academy Television Awards, presented annually by the British Academy of Film and Television Arts (BAFTA), recognize distinguished artistic achievement in British television.
-True Detective has won one award.
+British Academy Television Craft Awards

+Black Reel Awards

+The Black Reel Awards are presented by the Foundation for the Augmentation of African-Americans in Film (FAAAF) to recognize excellence of African Americans, as well as the cinematic achievements of the African diaspora, in the global film and television industry.

 Critics' Choice Television Awards

-The Critics' Choice Television Award is an annual accolade bestowed by the Broadcast Television Journalists Association in recognition of outstanding achievements in television, since 2011.
+The Critics' Choice Television Awards is an annual accolade bestowed by the Broadcast Television Journalists Association in recognition of outstanding achievements in television, since 2011.
 True Detective has received one award from four nominations.

+Directors Guild of America Awards

+The Directors Guild of America Awards are presented annually to directors to acknowledge their artistic and technical achievements in American entertainment.
+Winners are chosen jointly by the Directors Guild of America.
+True Detective has received two nominations.

 Emmy Awards

 The Primetime Emmy Awards are awarded annually by members of the Academy of Television Arts & Sciences for excellence and outstanding achievements in American primetime television.
 The branch of awards recognizing technical and production-based work (such as cinematography, editing, and music) are designated as Creative Arts Emmy Awards.
-True Detective has received five awards from thirteen nominations.
+True Detective has received six awards from forty-one nominations.